ibm-cloud-docs/containers/cs_storage_portworx.md

       ```
       {: screen}

-5. Encode your user name and password to base64.
+5. Encode your username and password to base64.
    ```
    echo -n "<username_or_password>" | base64
    ```